sopherapps/eli/README.md

 - [x] Add ability to scroll the tabs in the tabbar if they are many
 - [x] Update the Home page
 - [x] Add ability to create tabs in the control panel
+- [ ] Add ability to delete tab in the control panel
 - [ ] Add ability to add visualization configurations in the control panel
 - [ ] Add ability to save configurations every 3 seconds or so if anything changes when the control panel is open
 - [ ] Add ability to connect to websocket